rwijtvliet/polygonation/docs/source/api.rst

 The package's functionality is split into a fuction and a class:

-.. autofunction:: polygonation.polygonate.is_convex
+.. autofunction:: polygonation.is_convex

-.. autofunction:: polygonation.polygonate.Polygonate
+.. autofunction:: polygonation.Polygonate